Ho Hey: Covers

-Taylor Swift (pictured) mashed up "Ho Hey" with her own song, "Stay Stay Stay" during her Red Tour.
+Taylor Swift (pictured) mashed up "Ho Hey" with her own song, "Stay Stay Stay", during her Red Tour.

-In the sixteenth episode of the first season of Nashville, the characters Maddie and Daphne Conrad covered "Ho Hey".
+In the 16th episode of the first season of Nashville, the characters Maddie and Daphne Conrad covered "Ho Hey".
 This version, credited to the actors' real names Lennon and Maisy Stella, debuted at number 58 on Country Airplay dated for the week of April 27, 2013, and peaked at 47.
 Blog Taste of Country reviewed their cover positively, saying that "The Stellas redefine the song’s message, turning it into an adorable statement between two sisters."

 Taylor Swift covered "Ho Hey" on her 2013–2014 tour, The Red Tour.
 The song was the only cover that was part of the nightly set list for the entirety of the tour, and was mashed up with Swift's own song, "Stay, Stay, Stay".

 Parodies

 On Late Night with Jimmy Fallon, an "all-clucking" cover version of the song was performed by an ad hoc group called "the Chickeneers", featuring Jimmy Fallon, Blake Shelton, and Nick Offerman in chicken suits.